 I stand there, on shifting anonymously familiar ground, the wind tearing at the ancient swaths of fabric draping from my shoulders and hips.
 Here, I am ageless, here I am drawn up into the stars of newly born thoughts and hurled back to an earth of principalities and practicalities.

 There are sounds upon the air, of wind humming through reeds and brushing over high grasses, moving over the waters as a lover.
 No birds sing here, they have fled this land in search of safer nesting grounds.
-The melody of lovers upon the sea, and every touch felt myself.
+The melody of lovers upon the sea and every touch felt me.
 The chorus held by the wind sings my mind away still farther from myself.

 And I miss him.
 For he is the only other creature I have ever found here.